 You see it in movies all the time.
-When people leave a movie there pumped up after watching Rocky or they’re feeling adventurous after watching Indiana Jones.
-Where they are sad, crying their eyes out, at the end of Love Story or Dr. Zhivago or Titanic.
+When people leave a movie, they’re pumped up after watching Rocky or they’re feeling adventurous after watching Indiana Jones.
+Or they are sad, crying their eyes out at the end of Love Story or Dr. Zhivago or Titanic.

 When it’s wrong, readers know it.

 The Angry Birds movie, if you are over the age of ten.
 Finding Dory.
 Zoolander 2.
 Heck, just about anything 2.
 Independence Day 2, whatever it was called.
 The Johnny Depp/Through The Looking Glass thing where he wore all the clown makeup.
 Come on.
 Clown face?
 That’s awful on the cover.
 Nobody’s seeing that.

 All the things we advise you to do – spell checking, trimming, grabber openings, cliffhanger endings – are the things that help immerse your reader in your story.